eclipse-hono/hono/site/documentation/content/user-guide/http-adapter.md

 * URI: `/telemetry/${tenantId}/${deviceId}`
 * Method: `PUT`
 * Request Headers:
-  * (optional) `Authorization`: The gateway's *auth-id* and plain text password encoded according to the [Basic HTTP authentication scheme](https://tools.ietf.org/html/rfc7617).
+  * (optional) `authorization`: The gateway's *auth-id* and plain text password encoded according to the [Basic HTTP authentication scheme](https://tools.ietf.org/html/rfc7617).
 If not set, the adapter expects the gateway to present a client certificate as part of the TLS handshake during connection establishment.
 * Request Headers:
-  * (required) `Content-Type`: The type of payload contained in the body.
+  * (required) `content-type`: The type of payload contained in the body.
-  * (optional) `hono-ttd`: The number of seconds the device will wait for the response. (since 0.6)
+  * (optional) `hono-ttd`: The number of seconds the device will wait for the response.
-  * (optional) `QoS-Level`: The QoS level for publishing telemetry messages.
-Only QoS 1 is supported by the adapter. (since 0.6)
+  * (optional) `qos-level`: The QoS level for publishing telemetry messages.
+The adapter supports *at most once* (`0`) and *at least once* (`1`) QoS levels.
+The default value of `0` is assumed if this header is omitted.
 * Request Body:
   * (required) Arbitrary payload encoded according to the given content type.
 * Response Headers:
-  * (optional) `Content-Type`: A media type describing the semantics and format of payload contained in the response body.
-This header will only be present if the response contains a command to be executed by the device which requires input data. (since 0.7)
+  * (optional) `content-type`: A media type describing the semantics and format of payload contained in the response body.
+This header will only be present if the response contains a command to be executed by the device which requires input data.
   * (optional) `hono-command`: The name of the command to execute.
-This header will only be present if the response contains a command to be executed by the device. (since 0.6)
+This header will only be present if the response contains a command to be executed by the device.
   * (optional) `hono-cmd-req-id`: An identifier that the device must include in its response to a command.
-This header will only be present if the response contains a command to be executed by the device. (since 0.6)
+This header will only be present if the response contains a command to be executed by the device.
 * Response Body:
   * (optional) Arbitrary data serving as input to a command to be executed by the device, if status code is 200.
   * (optional) Error details, if status code is >= 400.
 * Status Codes:
   * 200 (OK): The telemetry data has been accepted for processing.
 The response contains a command for the device to execute.
   * 202 (Accepted): The telemetry data has been accepted for processing.
-Note that if the `QoS-Level` request header is missing, the adapter does not *guarantee* successful delivery to potential consumers.
-However, if the QoS-Level header is set to `1` (*at least once* semantics), then the adapter waits for the message to be delivered and accepted by a downstream peer before responding with a 2xx status code to the device.
+Note that if the `qos-level` request header is omitted (*at most once* semantics), this status code does **not** mean that the message has been delivered to any potential consumer.
+However, if the QoS level header is set to `1`
+    (*at least once* semantics), then the adapter waits for the message to be delivered and accepted by a downstream consumer before responding with this status code.
   * 400 (Bad Request): The request cannot be processed.
 Possible reasons for this include:
         * The content type header is missing.
         * The request body is empty.